-Climate in Latvia is temperate continental.
+The climate in Latvia is temperate continental.
 The population density is lower than in much of Europe and large parts of Latvia are covered by forests and agricultural pastures.
 It is possible to see wild animals roaming around if you drive enough around Latvia.

 The climate (continental humid) is comparable to cities such as Moscow and Toronto.
 It has four distinct seasons, each associated with different tasks and colors.

-Daytime temperatures in Riga range from average daily high of +21,7 in July to average daily high of -2,3 in January.
+Daytime temperatures in Riga range from an average daily high of +21,7 in July to average daily high of -2,3 in January.

-Nighttime temperatures in Riga range from average daily low of +12,3 in July to average daily low of -7,8 in January.
+Nighttime temperatures in Riga range from an average daily low of +12,3 in July to average daily low of -7,8 in January.